hkleungai/Course-project-on-threejs-game-comp4451/proposal/proposal.md

 ## **Introduction**
 - Name $-$ Steel of Stalin
 - Category $-$ Turn-based, "Multi-player", Strategic
-- Visual characteristics $-$ Abstract 2D game map with a first-person top-down view
+- Visual characteristics $-$ Abstract 2D game map with a top-down view
 - Goal $-$ Manipulating game _units_ on a designated map for destorying enemy's capital $!!$
 - Target at anyone who equipped with,
   - Balanced tatics on when facing multiple game options